Mizuno Wave Universe 5 Review Facts

 The seamless AirMesh upper of the Mizuno Wave Universe 5 is very breathable.
 The thin upper is really only meant to hold the shoe on the wearer's foot, offering very little in terms of structure.
-The intent is clearly to provide the most minimal fit and feeling possible.
+The intent is clearly to provide the most minimal fit and feel possible.
 The shoe fits very much like a sock and has a sock-liner that is not removable.
 In this version of the Wave Universe, some material from the interior of the shoe has been done away with and has been replaced with softer padding.
 The shoe has a tiny bit of padding around the heel collar and an unpadded tongue.
 The lacing

 system includes thin flat laces.
 This fifth version of the shoe features a more flexible upper.

 The Mizuno Wave Universe 5 is a very lightweight shoe.
 In this version of the shoe, the men's version has been shaved down to under 3 ounces, with a weight of 2.8 ounces.
 The women's version clock in at 2.2 ounces.
 The shoe is definitely barely there and runners who were looking for a fast racing flat